 When the family has been selected from the waiting list, the PHA must notify the family [24 CFR 960.208].

 The PHA will notify the family by first class mail when it is selected from the waiting list.
-The notice will inform the family of the following:
+The notification will contain the full application packet.